ballerina-platform/ballerina-dev-website/learn/quick-tour.md

 1. [Download](https://ballerina.io/downloads) Ballerina based on the Operating System you are using.
 1. Follow the instructions given on the [Getting Started](/learn/getting-started) page to set it up.
-1. Follow the instructions given on the [The Visual Studio Code Plugin](/learn/tools-ides/vscode-plugin) page or [The IntelliJ IDEA Ballerina Plugin](/learn/tools-ides/intellij-plugin) page to set up your preferred editor for Ballerina.
+1. Follow the instructions given on the [Visual Studio Code Plugin](/learn/tools-ides/vscode-plugin) page or the [IntelliJ IDEA Plugin](/learn/tools-ides/intellij-plugin) page to set up your preferred editor for Ballerina.

 ## Write a Service, Run It, and Invoke It